anthonycorbacho/workspace/README.md

 └── tools.go
 ```

+### Observability
+Workspace is built with observability at heat.
+Kit integrate with OpenTelemetry and local overlays set up the basic Loki, Grafana, Tempo, Prometheus stack.
+All tracing, login and monitoring endpoint and setting are preset via Kit framework.

 ## Requirements
 You need to have Go installed in your system.
 The minimal version of Go is `1.20`